How to Avoid Evictions and Keep a Tenant Happy Long-Term

-Osprey Property Management | date February 2022
+Osprey Property Management | date October 2023

 Evictions Are a Waste of Time and Money

-That's just a simple reality.
 The average eviction can cost north of several thousand dollars when you factor in court and eviction attorney fees, damages, and other associated expenses.
-In addition, property owners lose money during the eviction process while tenants refuse to pay rent or the property is vacant.
+In addition, property owners lose money during the eviction process when tenants refuse to pay rent or the property is vacant.

 How to Prevent Evictions

-So, is there a better way to operate rental properties than dealing with bad tenants and evictions?
-Yes!
-Property managers can tell you that avoiding evictions is easier and kinder on your returns than unhappy renters and forced removals.
+Our property managers can tell you that avoiding evictions is easier and kinder on your returns than unhappy renters and forced removals.

 Fulfill Your Responsibilities as Detailed in the Lease